Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Introduction

-Therefore, it is crucial to verify the robustness of the emergence of the Schrödinger symmetry from various perspectives.
-In particular, it is essential to check whether the symmetry is preserved when interaction with matter is considered.
-In this paper, as a first step, we consider spherically-symmetric static mini-superspace models with matter fields \footnote{Spherically-symmetric static mini-superspace models can describe black holes.
+Currently, the Schrödinger symmetry has been observed only in certain mini-superspace models, where the symmetry is 2-dimensional.
+Therefore, to establish it as an emergent universal symmetry in (quantum) gravity, it is important to examine its robustness from various perspectives.
+Among these, one essential aspect is to test whether the symmetry is preserved when interactions with matter fields are taken into account.
+Introducing new fields increases the dimensions of the mini-superspace, and it is not trivial whether Schrödinger symmetry still holds.
+In this paper, as a first step towards this, we consider spherically-symmetric static mini-superspace models with matter fields.\footnote{Spherically-symmetric static mini-superspace models can describe black holes.
 In quantum theory, matter fields play non-trivial roles.
 Hawking radiation originates from quantum fluctuations of matter fields, and interaction between matter fields and gravity should be considered in order to understand the time evolution of the information of a collapsing matter during the evaporation \cite{Kawai:2015uya}.
 The origin of the entropy-area law, which should be consistent with the mechanism of information recovery, is also likely to be relevant to effects of matter \cite{Yokokura:2022phq}.
 Furthermore, high curvatures, say, around the central region, induce large quantum fluctuations of matter fields, generating a large backreaction to the geometry \cite{Kawai:2020rmt}.
-Thus, incorporating matter fields is crucial not only for examining the robustness of the symmetry but also for gaining a deeper understanding of quantum black holes.} and examine the robustness.
+Thus, incorporating matter fields is crucial not only for examining the robustness of the symmetry but also for gaining a deeper understanding of quantum black holes.}